How Does Social Security Work? 12 Things You Can’t Afford Not to Know

 3. What’s the Average Monthly Social Security Benefit?

 The average Social Security benefit is $1,657 per month in January 2022.
 The maximum possible Social Security benefit for someone who retires at full retirement age is $3,345 in 2022.
+Someone who waits until age 70 can receive up to $4,194 per month.

 Remember, of course, that only the highest-earning workers will qualify for maximum benefits.